- October 3, 2022

 "Beyond the Storm" is a SHMUP game that pays homage to the 1995 classic "Tyrian."
 Explore an open-galaxy with various sectors, planets, and stations, while battling a wide array of enemies and ships.
 With customizable weaponry, a re-imagined energy system, and a full database of lore, this game offers an intense and engaging experience for fans of the genre

-- The game successfully captures the nostalgic vibe of Tyrian, with updated art and music that pays homage to the original.
+- The game captures the vibe and charm of the original Tyrian, with enjoyable music and familiar gameplay mechanics.

-- The new power management system adds depth and customization to ship builds, allowing for creative strategies during gameplay.
+- The new power management system adds depth and customization options for ship builds, allowing for creative strategies during gameplay.

 story